BlueOnionLabs/api-interview-question-spacex/README.md

   - From the client app, call the endopint from 'Part 2' and display those points on the react-globe.
 With whatever number N you feel like.

 After this, you're done!
 No need for the code to be perfect.
 If you have thoughts about how things could be better, just make notes/comments as you go.
 Given the time constraint, the quality of the code isn't the most important thing.

+*Bonus points*:
+- Tests.
+Feel free to test (or just make notes about) what you think needs testing, and make a note of what you think doesn't need any testing (and why!)

 ### How to Submit